salernolabs/rescuegroups/doc/request/Animals/readme.md

 #### ::setSetAnimalsSpecialListSeniorsYoungest

-Sets setAnimalsSpecialListSeniorsYoungest field with a value of type int.
+Sets setAnimalsSpecialListSeniorsYoungest field with a value of type string.

-    $query->setSetAnimalsSpecialListSeniorsYoungest(int);
+    $query->setSetAnimalsSpecialListSeniorsYoungest(string);

 #### ::setEnableAnimalsSpecialListLongtime